-Web development is aimed at building responsive websites and speeding up development procedures.
+Web development focuses on building responsive websites and streamlining development processes.
 Check out the best web development tools you can use for a better programming experience.

 Last year, JavaScript remained the most popular programming language among developers.
 Almost 65% of them, according to the Stack Overflow 2021 Survey, use JS to build websites, single-page apps, and mobile apps.
 Typescript — a variant of JS — is used by 30% of them.